 Practice your best A-lister pose, smile and take it all in good humour.
 Be a movie star for a day.

 Understand That Some Subjects Remain Taboo

-China has started to clean up her act.
-Almost everywhere we visited was immaculately clean, with a small army of municipal workers toiling to pick up the smallest sign of rubbish.
-Most of the back streets of the major cities and the street markets were litter free too.
+China has started to clean up its act.
+Almost everywhere we visited was immaculately clean, with a small army of municipal workers toiling to pick up the slightest sign of rubbish.
+Most of the back streets of the major cities and the street markets were litter-free too.